-The thyroid literally regulates your energy levels.
+Your thyroid literally regulates your energy levels.
 It does this by constantly refining the speed of your metabolic functions.
 If, for some reason, the thyroid becomes tired and slows down, so do your energy levels and your general ability to function.
 The thyroid needs a good mineral supply to function, especially iodine.
 This can be found in seaweed and fish.
-It also needs selenium, which is most abundant in brazil nuts.
+It also needs selenium, which is most abundant in Brazil nuts.

-The most common thyroid disorder is actually an autoimmune disease called Hashimoto’s thyroiditis.
+The most common thyroid disorder is an autoimmune disease called Hashimoto’s thyroiditis.
 In a classic case of mistaken identity, the immune system confuses a protein found in the thyroid with gluten and proceeds to attack the harmful invader, in addition to the thyroid tissue.
 Cutting out gluten is a priority in reversing Hashimoto’s.
 Interestingly, iodine actually aggravates Hashimoto’s, so it’s important to avoid seafood and seaweed in this case.

 Change to a Low-Carb Diet

 Insulin resistance is a good reason for changing to a low-carb diet.
 Bentley says: “Skipping meals and not eating regularly also wreak havoc with your blood sugar and hormone production.”
 Insulin resistance occurs when the body is struggling to balance glucose and insulin.
-It leads to constant exhaustion and hunger, and is the precursor to Type-2 diabetes.
-With fluctuating glucose, one is often driven to crave fast foods, which not only make the situation worse, but could have been the initial cause.
+It leads to constant exhaustion and hunger and is the precursor to Type-2 diabetes.
+With fluctuating glucose, one is often driven to crave fast foods, which not only make the situation worse but could have been the initial cause.
 The key here is stabilizing your blood sugar levels.

 Like a downward spiral, these common causes of fatigue can easily lead to one another, which is why the solutions are quite similar.

 Eat At Regular Intervals To Stabilize Your Blood Sugar